nus-cs2103-AY1617S2/addressbook-level4/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/6faaace319294f89ad0578a0bfdcbbca)](https://www.codacy.com/app/e0011840/main?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=CS2103JAN2017-T09-B3/main&amp;utm_campaign=Badge_Grade)

-* This is a desktop task manager application.
-It has a GUI but most of the user interactions happen using
 <img src="docs/images/UIss.png" width="600"><br>
 * This is a desktop Address Book application.
-It has a GUI but most of the user interactions happen using

-  a CLI (Command Line Interface).
+It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
 * It is a Java application intended for people to organize their tasks.
 * Find out how to install and use myPotato by reading the UserGuide file, docs/UserGuide.md.